Piece-Of-Schmidt/PaperReader/README.md

 - Many settings (such as the output language, the OpenAI model, your API Keys, the audio voice, the LLM prompts, Notion connection etc.) can be modified in `settings.csv`

 ## Notion integration
 The app allows an upload of all summaries to a Notion Database.
-To use this integration, you need to provide your Notion Secret key along with the ID of the target database.
+To use this integration, you need to provide your Notion Secret key along with the ID of the target Database.

 ### get those keys
 Learn how to get both keys here: